Examiner James D Rutten has allowed 480 of 756 decided applications in Computer Architecture, Software, and Information Security.

-James D Rutten maintains a public record of 794 total applications across five art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Of 756 disposed applications, 480 were allowed, yielding an overall allowance rate of 63%.
-The examiner's allowance rate ranges from 59% to 70% across these art units.
-This pooled figure aggregates decisions made in art units 2121, 2122, 2192, 2194, and 2197, and reflects historical outcomes on applications that have reached final disposition.
+James D Rutten maintains a public record spanning five art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
+His pooled allowance rate stands at 63% across hundreds of decided applications.
+The allowance rate ranges from 59% to 70% across these art units, reflecting variation in the examiner's record within the technology center.
+This pooled figure aggregates applications decided across all five art units and represents the share of decided applications—both allowed and abandoned—relative to total decided applications.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →